-Auto-lock: Disable this setting to prevent your device from sleeping automatically while forScore mini is open.
+Auto-lock: Disable this setting to prevent the iPad from sleeping automatically while forScore is open.

-Accessibility: Change the app's tint color for improved visibility.
+Accessibility: Enable an alternate view mode or change the app's tint color.

 Restrictions: Set a passcode and hide certain features.

 Reset: Restore default app settings, stamps, or drawing presets, or scan your library and remove any unused data.